-In 2014, Kentucky Gov. Steve Beshear signed S.B.
-124 into law, a bill intended to provide individuals suffering from intractable seizure disorders with safe, legal access to cannabidiol (CBD).
-The bill, however, fails to provide patients with any legal access to CBD as it is illegal to home cultivate and there is no state-regulated dispensary system in place.
+In 2014, Kentucky Gov. Steve Beshear also signed S.B.
+124 into law, a bill intended to provide individuals suffering from intractable seizure disorders with safe, legal access to cannabidiol (CBD) derived from marijuana.

 In 2015, Kentucky elected Matt Bevin to the Governor’s office.
 Bevin campaigned on his support for a medical marijuana program.